mirkosignorelli/info4supervisions/thesis_writing.md

 * Use an author-year citation style for your references.
 See [this document](https://github.com/mirkosignorelli/info4supervisions/blob/main/formatting_references.md) for more information about how to do this

 ## Structuring your thesis

+The way in which you structure contents in your thesis is largely dependent on what your thesis is about.
+A starting point could be the following:

+1. Introduction - a section where you define the problem you are going to work on
+2. Methods
+3. Simulation studies
+4. Applications
+5. Conclusion / discussion

+This, however, is a rather generic backbone, and you most likely will want to adapt it to your work.
+We can discuss together how to best structure your thesis!